-Spring has sprung and that means a whole new crop of spring vegetables to use in your daily cooking.
-In fact, spring is one of the best times to get some of the tastiest and our most favorite veggies like carrot, artichokes, and asparagus.
+Spring has sprung, and that means a whole new crop of spring vegetables to use in your cooking.
+In fact, spring is one of the best times to get some tasty veggies like carrots, artichokes, and asparagus.
 In fact, you can use asparagus crockpot recipes to make cooking spring veggies even easier.

 Asparagus Crockpot Recipes

 Slow Cooker Lemon Garlic Asparagus | Fit Slow Cooker Queen

 Asparagus does cook quickly in the crockpot.
 Most recipes have a shorter cook time.
 For example, on low for about 2 hours.
 If you need a recipe that will cook for longer, try one of these delicious asparagus soup recipes.
 Crockpots are meant to make cooking easier.

 Of course, many of us prefer to use recipes that are set and forget recipes.
 We use our crockpots so that we can cook a meal at home without standing over it the entire time, stirring, flipping, and mixing.
 Soup recipes are that for crockpots, but there are plenty of other great recipes that are worth finding the time for.

 Basic Cream of Asparagus Soup | The Spruce Eats